Cherish Brisbane Heritage Photo Competition

 This Spring we invited you to share your unique perspective of Greater Brisbane’s heritage with a photo taken during 2021.

-Entries for the BLHN Cherish Brisbane Heritage photo competition were submitted between10 September 2021 and 10 October 2021.
+Entries for the BLH Cherish Brisbane Heritage photo competition were submitted between 10 September 2021 and 10 October 2021.

-All photographs featured an aspect of one of Brisbane’s Living Heritage Network (BLHN) 90 member sites of museums, galleries, heritage sites, historic houses and heritage gardens.
-See the full list of BLHN places to visit.
+All photographs featured an aspect of one of the Brisbane Living Heritage (BLH) 90 member sites of museums, galleries, heritage sites, historic houses and heritage gardens.
+See the full list of BLH places to visit.

 Cash prizes were awarded in three categories: